 With Goodbudget, you’ll need to be comfortable manually updating your envelopes when you make purchases or uploading your transaction history from your bank.
 The app does not sync to bank accounts to track spending in real time.

-Honeydue helps you and your partner stay on the same page when it comes to money.
-Not only can you track spending and saving through bank account transactions, but you can link accounts for loans and investments to collectively manage debt and save for the future.
+Honeydue helps you and your partner stay on the same page by letting you track spending and saving together, collectively manage debt and save for the future.

 Like its name implies, Honeydue has a feature that reminds you and your honey when bills are due.
 You can also chat with your partner directly in the app about all things financial.

-Mint has been around for over a decade and is a very popular app.
+Mint has been around for over a decade and is known as a tried-and-true money management system.
 You and your other half can get on budget together by syncing your bank accounts and creating as many spending categories as you’d like.

 One downside of this app, however, is that it can feel a bit cluttered with ads and offers — a common criticism of free apps.

-Personal Capital is for the couple that’s serious about their future together — particularly their financial future.
+Empower (formerly Personal Capital) is for the couple that’s serious about their future together — particularly their financial future.